jamonholmgren/rocket-elm/README.md

 $ elm-reactor
 ```

-Visit http://localhost:8000/ and click on `rocket.elm`.
+Visit http://localhost:8000/ and click on `Main.elm`.